 - Birth certificate for non-Malaysian (plus photocopy)

-JPN Putrajaya offers to marry people every weekday.
+JPN Putrajaya offered to marry people every weekday.
 So it was easier to book the next available date while we were here.
 However, you can choose to get married at any other JPN, with a reference letter provided by JPN Putrajaya.

 For anyone referring to this post to get hitched in Malaysia, hope these info helped.
 We understand how confusing it may get.
 It ain't too bad actually.
 JPN do provide sufficient guidance and information if you ever walk-in to inquire about all this.
 All the best and have fun on your quest!
 Take time to tour the town while you're doing all the above, cos why not!